efe Consultants

 Inspection of the Transformer Windings

 Following the inspection of equipment on the site and collection of the background information, it is often necessary to inspect the internal windings of the transformer for any physical evidence of the failure.
 The process should be directed by a person having knowledge of the equipment.
 Untanking of the transformer windings is best undertaken in the manufacturer’s facility, where hoist equipment, tools for dismantling & test equipment are available to facilitate the inspection, and manufacturer’s engineers are available for discussion.
-Look for the following signs,
+Internal inspections focus on identifying evidence of:

-• electrical tracking or flashover marks between the windings & earthed ground
+• Electrical tracking or flashover marks between separate windings, or a winding & earthed ground

-• distortion or movements of coils or windings resulting from short-circuiting
+• Mechanical distortion or signs of movements of coils or windings resulting from through-fault currents

 The steel cores are surrounded by the transformer windings and are laminated to reduce eddy-current.
 They concentrate the magnetic flux of the windings.
-Due to gaps, excessive burrs on the edges, poor maintenance or contaminated oil, the laminated steel cores can give rise to localised heating that reaches the surface, which then leads to a fault at the winding by direct contact.
+Due to manufacturing defects, poor maintenance, or contamination, the laminated steel core may develop localised heating.
 Signs to look for,

 • electrical arcing at the laminated steel core